lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

         }'
     ```

-    See the [REST API docs](../rest_api/train.md) for more details on training, checking the status of the training job, canceling the job, evaluating the model, loading data, and deleting data.
+    See the [REST API docs](../rest_api/train.md) for more details on tuning, checking the status of the tuning job, canceling the job, evaluating the model, loading data, and deleting data.

-## Bigger training
+## Bigger tuning

 === "Python SDK"

-For training on a large file of data, you can use the `upload_file` function to first upload the file onto the servers.
+For tuning on a large file of data, you can use the `upload_file` function to first upload the file onto the servers.

 Say, you have a csv file `test.csv` with the following format: